msqd/harp/docs/changelogs/unreleased.rst

 Fixed
 :::::

+- Empty or comments-only configuration files no longer crash configuration loading; they now load as an empty configuration.
 - Replaced the dead GitLab CI/CD pipeline badge and stale "CI/CD" link in the README with the GitHub Actions workflow, aligning the public docs with where CI actually runs since 0.9.0
 - Restored the ``harp`` command as an alias of ``harp-proxy`` so ``harp ...`` and ``uv run harp ...`` run the CLI instead of executing the package directory (which shadowed the stdlib ``typing`` module and crashed from a source checkout); the documented ``harp create project`` flow now works.
 - Committed a ``.gitkeep`` in ``harp_apps/dashboard/web/`` so a fresh clone can ``uv sync`` and build the wheel; the directory is a hatchling force-include target and previously vanished on checkout (its ``.gitignore`` allow-rule was overridden by a later pattern), making the build fail with ``FileNotFoundError``.